Mintbase/Grants-Program/applications/stardust.md

 ### Ecosystem Fit

-A decentralized uncollateralized synthetic stablecoin has significant utility for decentralized financial applications and would be a transformative development beyond just the Polkadot ecosystem.
+A decentralized uncollateralized synthetic stablecoin has significant utility for decentralized financial applications and would be a transformative development beyond just the Mintbase ecosystem.
 In addition to providing a stable store of value that works synergistically with demand in the market, the smart contract mathematics are entirely fungible and can be set up for any arbitrary currency as the underlying asset and pegged currency provided a sufficiently liquid options market exists.

 The primary target demographic and audience would be decentralized financial applications and any user who seeks a stable store of value that isn't dependent on a centralized third party, instead risk has been decentrally allocated to the participants on decentralized markets.